zarr-developers/VirtualiZarr/README.md

 VirtualiZarr (pronounced like "virtualize" but more piratey) grew out of [discussions](https://github.com/fsspec/kerchunk/issues/377) on the [kerchunk repository](https://github.com/fsspec/kerchunk), and is an attempt to provide the game-changing power of kerchunk in a zarr-native way, and with a familiar array-like API.

+You now have a choice between using VirtualiZarr and Kerchunk: VirtualiZarr provides [almost all the same features](https://virtualizarr.readthedocs.io/en/latest/faq.html#how-do-virtualizarr-and-kerchunk-compare) as Kerchunk.

 _Please see the [documentation](https://virtualizarr.readthedocs.io/en/latest/)_

 ### Development Status and Roadmap